z64/odin0d/doc/old-visualizing-software.md

 In this example, output from the 1th child's "stdout" port is deposited on top's "stdout" output port.

-#### Summary of "zd" Package (kagi.com Summarizer)
-This document presents a package called "zd" that provides a framework for building event-driven systems in the Odin programming language.
-The package includes several data structures and procedures for creating and managing event handlers (Eh), which can be either containers or leaves.
-Containers can have child Eh instances and connections to other Eh instances, while leaves are standalone handlers.
-The package also includes a FIFO data structure for message queues and a Connector data structure for connecting Eh instances.
-The procedures provided by the package include methods for enqueueing and dequeuing messages, clearing message queues, and checking if queues are empty.
-The package also includes a container_dispatch_children procedure for routing messages to child Eh instances and a container_route procedure for depositing messages into Connector instances.
-Finally, the package includes a container_any_child_ready procedure for checking if any child Eh instances are ready to receive messages and a container_child_is_ready procedure for checking if a specific Eh instance is ready to receive messages.

 ## How Do We Write This Program In Draw.IO?
 We use ellipses for ports, rectangles for components, rhombuses for container ports and arrows for connections.